cudoventures/cudos-builders/tools-bash/constructor/docs/step_3.md

 ```

 Make sure to check the checksum.
 All the nodes listed bellow need to have the same genesis.
 Otherwise they won't be connected to the root validator.
+This step should be executed for every node in the cluster.

+### Manual setup of genesis

+If you want to manualy provide a genesis file for you nodes you need to place it in the <code>$CUDOS_DIR/CudosBuilders/docker/config/genesis.mainnet.json </code>.
+The CUDOS_DIR is the directory you specified in Step 1.
+This step should be executed for every node in the cluster.

 ## Validator setup
 If you successfully submitted your genesis in the previous step of Phase 4 your validator node is already initialized and setup.
 If you deleted your configuration contact Cudos team for support.